snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h3><a name="validservice">2.2 The validation service</a></h3>

-As well as validating that a schema when adding it to the repository, we also provide up a validation service which lets you:
+As well as validating that a schema is self-describing when adding it to the repository, we also provide up a validation service which lets you:

 1. Validate that a schema is valid without adding it to the repository